How to monitor the status of Azure API Connections (Part III) – Using Automation Account and Logic App

 Create a Logic App

-Finally, we need to create a Logic App with an HTTP- When a HTTP request is received trigger to notify if any API Connection is broken.
-To simplify the solution, we will be using the Azure Portal to create also the Logic App.
+Finally, we need to create a Logic App with a Request > When a HTTP request is received trigger to notify if any API Connection is broken.
+To simplify the solution, we will be using the Azure Portal to create the Logic App.

 To accomplish that, we need to: